Supervised Dimensionality Reduction for Big Data

 In contrast, \Lol~uses the class-conditional means and class-centered covariance.
 This approach is motivated by Fisher's \Lda, which uses the same two terms, and should therefore improve performance over \Pca.
-More specifically, for a two-class problem, \Lol~is constructed as follows: \begin{enumerate} \item Compute the {sample mean of each class}. \item Estimate the difference between means. \item Compute the class-centered covariance matrix, that is, compute the covariance matrix after subtracting the class mean from each point. \item Compute the eigenvectors of this class-conditionally centered covariance. \item Concatenate the difference of the means with the top $d-1$ eigenvectors of class-centered covariance. \end{enumerate} Note that the sample class-centered covariance matrix estimates the population covariance, whereas the sample pooled covariance matrix is distorted by the difference of the class means.
-For the theoretical background on \Lda, a formal definition of \Lol, and detailed description of the simulation settings that follow, see Appendices \ref{sec:background}, \ref{sec:LOL}, and \ref{sec:simulations}, respectively.
+More specifically, for a two-class problem, \Lol~is constructed as follows: \begin{enumerate} \item Compute the {sample mean of each class}. \item Estimate the difference between means. \item Compute the class-centered covariance matrix, that is, compute the covariance matrix after subtracting the class mean from each point. \item Compute the eigenvectors of this class-conditionally centered covariance. \item Concatenate the difference of the means with the top $d-1$ eigenvectors of class-centered covariance. \end{enumerate} Note that the sample class-centered covariance matrix estimates the population covariance, {color{red}whereas the sample pooled covariance matrix is distorted by the difference of the class means.
+Further, as discussed in Appendix \ref{sec:main}, the class-centered covariance matrix is equivalent to ``Reduced Rank \Lda'' \cite{Hastie1996} ({\Rrlda}~hereafter, which is simply \Lda~but truncating the covariance matrix)}.
+For the theoretical background on \Lda~ and {\Rrlda}, a formal definition of \Lol, and detailed description of the simulation settings that follow, see Appendices \ref{sec:background}, \ref{sec:LOL}, and \ref{sec:simulations}, respectively.
 Figure \ref{f:cigars} shows three different examples of 100 data points sampled from a 1,000 dimensional Gaussian to geometrically illustrate the intuition that motivated \Lol.
 In each case, all dimensions are uncorrelated with one another, and all classes are equally likely with the same covariance; the only difference between the classes are their means.